MarcoGrossi92/FLINT/README.md

 ## ✨ Features

 - **Supports species thermodynamics, chemical source terms, and transport coefficients**
-- **Modular architecture** - plug in your own chemistry or transport data sources
 - **Designed for coupling with CFD solvers**, especially for combustion and reacting flows
 - **Lightweight and fast**, with minimal dependencies
+- **Modular architecture** - plug in your own chemistry or transport data sources
 - **Optional Cantera integration** for advanced kinetic models
+- **Built-in library of chemical models** tested and verified
+- **Source code generator** for converting a yaml file to an F90 source code to be appended to the FLINT library
+- **General routine** for specific kinetic models not contained into FLINT library

 ## 📦 Getting Started